chrislgarry/KalmanFilter/README.md

 playground
 ==========

-Just a collection of programs which serve no practical applications other than for my own enjoyment.
+Collection of programs and scripts that I've made for both pratical reasons and just for fun.